-Even though IBS can’t be cured, you don’t have to just up with the symptoms.
 Here are the key treatments sufferers use to keep IBS under control.

 We know it’s never easy to change the way you eat, but a few tweaks to your diet can go a long way toward easing IBS symptoms.
 However, there’s no foolproof IBS diet you can stick to that’ll definitely lead to relief.
 That’s because the foods that cause symptoms (known as “triggers”) are different for every sufferer, so the only way to figure out which dietary changes will help you is through trial and error.
 That might sound a little discouraging, but try to keep in mind that your health (and happiness!) is worth the effort.

 All that aside, experts have found that certain types of diets tend to be beneficial for IBS sufferers.
 Your doctor might recommend that you eat more fiber, avoid gluten or dairy, cut back on caffeine, or try a low FODMAP diet and see how you feel.
 Tracking what you eat and your symptoms will help you figure out what’s working faster.